srensi/automated-survey-flask/README.md

 Once ngrok is running, open up your browser and go to your ngrok URL.
 It will look like this: `http://88b37ada.ngrok.io`

+1. To shut down ngrok and/or the server, press ctrl-c.

 That's it!